Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Problem Statement

 \subsubsection{Event-based data}

-We first provide preliminaries for the notion of temporal resolution for event-based data.
-Event-based data can be represented as asynchronous or synchronous.
-In the asynchronous representation, data is provided as a list of events with each their precise time of occurrence, while in the synchronous representation, data is provided in a time-binned format as spike sequences of a given length, each bin being populated with all events occurring during this period of time.
+\balert{In this section, we state the event-based data representation we focus on in this article.} Event-based data can be represented as asynchronous or synchronous \balert{\cite{Gallego2022, chakravarthi2024recent}}.
+In the asynchronous representation, data is provided as a list of events each with their precise time of occurrence.
+In the synchronous representation, data is provided in a time-binned format as spike sequences of a given length, each bin populated with all events occurring during this period of time.
 The first type of representation is naturally adopted when data comes from event-based sensors, such as NMNIST \cite{orchard2015converting} and the second type of data representation is typically used after post-processing of data obtained by conventional sensors, such as Spiking Heidelberg Digits (SHD) dataset \cite{shddataset}, or by post-processing of data from event-based sensors.

 The standard approach for processing event-based data with SNNs is to use digital clock-based SNNs, which require the data to be in an effectively synchronous form for processing.
-Hence, if the data is asynchronous, it is converted into a synchronous form, such as by binning events on regular time intervals.
+Hence, if the data is asynchronous, it is converted into a synchronous form, such as by binning events on regular time intervals. \balert{In this article, we focus on such synchronous data representations where events that occur during a temporal window of fixed length are accumulated to create sequences of spikes \cite{Gallego2022, liu2018adaptive}.
+This type of representations have been used in a large number of earlier SNN works, including studies utilizing temporal bins for audio signals \cite{bittar2022surrogate, hammouamri2023learningdelaysspikingneural} and frame-based event representation for spatio-temporal data \cite{zubić2024state, caccavella2023lowpower, he2020comparing}. }